DanielMatiasCarvalho/IAED/README.md

 # IAED
 Everything I have done in IAED (Introduction to Algorithms and Data Structures).

-Proj 2, since it was to many files, are scattered throughout the repository
+It is a bit messy, especially in Project 2, since I used a VM and it was corrupted, so this was all I was able to recover.